 "Workers shouldn't suffer in silence," Driscoll said in a statement.
 "They can tap internal resources for help or seek advice from their managers to ensure they meet work expectations while maintaining a healthy work-life balance."

 The study found that most managers recognize the tremendous amount of pressure their employees are under.
-Specifically, 54 percent of the executives surveyed acknowledged that their staff is stressed, and 55 percent have noticed that employee anxiety is on the rise.
+Specifically, 54% of the executives surveyed acknowledged that their staff is stressed, and 55 % have noticed that employee anxiety has risen.

 "A stressed employee can have detrimental effects on the department or company, including decreased morale and productivity, and increased burnout and turnover," Driscoll said.
 "Managers should look for signs their staff is overworked — like missed deadlines or excessive overtime — and talk to employees to pinpoint triggers and implement stress-relieving solutions."

-To help both employees and managers, Accountemps offers several tips for combating work-related stress:
+To help both employees and managers, here are several tips to combat work-related stress:

-- Give yourself a break.
+Give yourself a break.
 It is important to take some time during the day to refresh.
 Step away from your desk and go for a walk or grab a snack.
-Even if you can't get away from your office, just take a few minutes to look away from your computer and think about some non-work-related things.
+Even if you can't get away from your office, take a few minutes to look away from your computer and think about something non-work-related.

-- Assist in prioritizing.
-Give your employees help in prioritizing what assignments need to be done first.
+Assist in prioritizing.
+Offer your employees help by prioritizing what assignments need to be done first.
 Knowing which assignment you are expecting first, and when, helps employees better schedule their time.
 This is also an opportunity for managers to determine if there is too much work on employees' plates.

-- Offer stress-help resources.
+Offer stress-help resources.
 Make sure all of your employees know about the stress-related programs your organization offers.
-Encourage them to take advantage of these offerings, which may include stress-help webinars, wellness programs and yoga or meditation classes.
-Also, set a good example by also taking part in these types of classes.
+Encourage them to take advantage of these offerings, which may include stress-help webinars, wellness programs, and yoga or meditation classes.
+Also, set a good example by taking part in these types of classes.

 - Have fun.
-Even though jobs may serious, it doesn't mean you shouldn't try to have a little fun around the office.
+Even though jobs are serious, that doesn't mean you shouldn't try to have a little fun around the office.
 Find ways to lighten the mood by planning social activities or staff celebrations.